smkell/rustboot/README.md

 You need a few things to run rustboot:

 1. `qemu`
-2. a cross-compiler for i386
-3. `nasm`
+2. `nasm`
-4. Rust's `master` branch or 0.7 release.
+3. Rust's `master` branch or 0.7 release
+4. a cross-compiler for i386
+5. optionally, tools for arm-none-eabi

 ### Arch Linux